weew/container/readme.md

 ## Creating a container

-The container has no additional dependencies, so a simple instatiation will do the trick.
+The container has no additional dependencies, so a simple instantiation will do the trick.

 ```php
 $container = new Container();